Yannnyan/Ex1_OOP/README.md

 # Ex1_OOP
-offline algorithm for the elevator allocation problem
+This project is dedicated to configure offline algorithm for the elevator allocation problem.
+Update me.